-All grantees that expend federal funds (received either directly from a federal agency or passed through the N. C. Department of Health and Human Services) are required to conform with federal agency codifications of the grants management common rule accessible on the Internet at https://www.whitehouse.gov/omb/information-for-agencies/circulars/
+All grantees that expend federal funds (received either directly from a federal agency or passed through the N.C.
+Department of Health and Human Services) are required to conform with federal agency codifications of the grants management common rule.

-All grantees that expend State funds (including federal funds passed through the N. C. Department of Health and Human Services) are required to comply with the procurement standards described in the North Carolina General Statutes and the North Carolina Administrative Code, which are identified in the State of North Carolina Procurement Manual accessible on the Internet at http://www.pandc.nc.gov/documents/Procurement Manual 5 8 2013 interactive.pdf.
+All grantees that expend State funds (including federal funds passed through the N.C.
+Department of Health and Human Services) are required to comply with the procurement standards described in the North Carolina General Statutes and the North Carolina Administrative Code, which are identified in the State of North Carolina Procurement Manual accessible on the Internet at NC DOA Purchase & Contract - Governing Procurement for the State of North Carolina